metamyteee/IITISOC-BLOCKCHAIN/README.md

 ### 2. Clone Your Fork

-form welcome page in vs code.
+from welcome page in vs code.

 ### set=up enviorment by following commands